tech-neault/Pewlett-Hackard-Analysis/README.md

 Based on the standards set by Pewlett-Hackard, there are 1,549 employees who have the potential to be a mentor.
 - This is only <b>1.71%</b> of the retirement-ready employees.

+If the company wishes to pursue a mentorship program, they will have to make accomodations for this low number.

 ## Summary